aduboseh/iter/CONTRIBUTING.md

 4. Run the test suite: `cargo test`
 5. Submit a pull request

+## Authorship Policy

+All contributions must be attributed solely to human maintainers.
+Tooling may assist execution, but authorship is retained by the contributor submitting the pull request.
+Do not include `Co-Authored-By` trailers or any AI/agent attribution in commit messages.

 ## Code Style

 - Follow existing patterns in the codebase